McNepp/QApplicationContext/README.md

 - Support both 1 -> 1 and 1 -> N relations between components.
 - Further configuration of components after creation, including externalized configuration (using `QSettings`).
 - Automatic invocation of an *init-method* after creation, using Qt-slots.
-- Offer a Qt-signal for "published" components, together with a type-safe `onPublished(...)` slot.
+- Offer a Qt-signal for "published" components, together with a type-safe `subscribe()` mechanism.
 - Fail-fast, i.e. terminate compilation with meaningful diagnostics if possible.
 - Help to find runtime-problems by generating verbose logging (using a `QLoggingCategory`).